FilipPano/react-boilerplate/README.md

     > Contains all resources like images, videos etc.

 - **`components`**
-    > All components that are presentational (can be reused even in different applications) are stored here.

-- **`containers`**
-    > All components that contain the business logic of the application (are connected to the store or make sense only in this application) are stored here.
+    > All presentational components are stored here

 - **`global`**
-    > All variables (global styles too) that are used throughout the application are stored here.
+    > All global variables and styles that are used throughout the application are stored here

 - **`pages`**
     > All components that represent a React Route are stored here.